0emerald/CC-Filtering/README.md

 **FilterPostcodeLookup:**

 Takes the ONS postcode lookup: https://geoportal.statistics.gov.uk/datasets/ons::national-statistics-postcode-lookup-2021-census-august-2023/about and filters this to a subset of postcodes of interest.
 This is not stored in the github repo due to file size, but you can download it from teh above link if needed. `BristolPCfilter.ipynb` filters out the postcodes associated with Bristol for this prototype.
-Output file is called `BristolPostcodeLookup.csv` and is used in the next step. `laua`=='E06000023'is the Bristol Local Authority (https://www.nomisweb.co.uk/reports/localarea?compare=E06000023).
+Output file is called `BristolPostcodeLookup.csv` and is used in the next step. `laua`=='E06000023' is the Bristol Local Authority (https://www.nomisweb.co.uk/reports/localarea?compare=E06000023).
 The file `BristolPostcodeLookup.csv` is copied into the *bashChunking* folder where it is used.

 **bashChunking:**